Adrenal gland disorder

 Adrenal gland disorders (or diseases) are conditions that interfere with the normal functioning of the adrenal glands.
-Your body produces too much or too little of one or more hormones when you have an adrenal gland dysfunction.
-The type of issue you have and the degree to which it affects your body's hormone levels determine the symptoms.
+The body produces too much or too little of one or more hormones when one has an adrenal gland dysfunction.
+The underlying cause and the degree to which it affects hormone levels determine the severity of symptoms.

 The adrenal gland produces hormones that affects growth, development and stress, and also helps to regulate kidney function.
 There are two parts of the adrenal glands, the adrenal cortex and the adrenal medulla.
 The adrenal cortex produces mineralocorticoids, which regulate salt and water balance within the body, glucocorticoids (including cortisol) which have a wide number of roles within the body, and androgens, hormones with testosterone-like function.
 The adrenal medulla produces epinephrine (adrenaline) and norepinephrine (noradrenaline).

 Tumors of the adrenal gland

 Adrenal adenoma

 Adrenal adenomas are benign tumors that start in the cortex of the adrenal gland.
 They fall into one of two categories: functional or non-secreting.
 Adenomas that are nonfunctional or have modest levels of hormone secretion may not show any symptoms at all and may remain asymptomatic.
 But adenomas with high levels of hormones frequently show up with primary hyperaldosteronism, Cushing syndrome, or hyperandrogenism symptoms.